Skip to content

 What Should I Expect at a C&P Exam for Arthritis?

-A C&P exam for Arthritis involves a series of verbal questions, to include a physical examination, and diagnostic testing (X-Rays, CT scans, or MRIs, if none have been performed).
+A VA C&P exam for Arthritis involves a series of verbal questions, including a physical examination and diagnostic testing (X-rays, CT scans, or MRIs, if none have been performed).

-The following are a list of common questions asked at a VA C&P exam for Arthritis, based on the DBQ for Arthritis.
+The following are common questions asked at a VA C&P exam for Arthritis, based on the DBQ for Arthritis, that you can use to prepare

-2. Describe the history (including onset and course) of the Veteran’s inflammatory, autoimmune, crystalline or infectious arthritis, or decompression illness (brief summary).
+• Describe the history (including onset and course) of the Veteran’s inflammatory, autoimmune, crystalline, or infectious Arthritis, or decompression illness (brief summary).

-If yes, provide baseline weight (average weight for 2-year period preceding onset of disease).
+• If yes, provide baseline weight (average weight for the 2-year period preceding the onset of disease).

 • Cervical spine